 For these reasons, the investigators thought it was important to identify and emphasize any associations between different diet types, different quality diets, and mortality risk.

 For their study, the researchers analyzed the data of 37,233 U.S. adults with a mean age of 49.7 years.
-The data came from eight cycles of the National Health and Nutrition Examination Survey (NHANES), from 1999 to 2014.
+The data came from eight cycles of the

 In total, the follow-up period accounted for 297,768 person years.
 This refers to the amount of follow-up time for all the participants included in the NHANES surveys.